 How do we get the personal fit of each customer?
 Not based on where members browsed on our website, but based on their actual individual priorities and preferences, and it is confirmed by the feedback the member provides on each cigar that she/he tried based on our recommendations.
 The more feedback we get, the more we can be spot on.

-How do our members rate us on Discovery?
+How do our members rate us on the Discovery aspect of our personalized recommendations?

 We asked our members to rate the statement “Cigar Sense recommendations often help me find new cigars that I would not think of otherwise”.